-Traditional Puerto Rican Mofongo is mashed in a wooden mortar, also known as a Pilon.
+Traditional Puerto Rican Mofongo is mashed in a wooden mortar, also known as a pilon.
 I compare it to a good cast iron skillet.

 Pilons have great longevity and no matter how you clean them, the multiple uses of mashing garlic and onions, season the wood for years!
-I highly recommend purchasing a pilon, if you don’t already have one.
-Below one my favorite brands:
+Here is my favorite pilon brand.

-One basic option for seasoning the mofongo is with salt and pepper.
-However, for a real-deal bold seasoning method, I opt for using homemade mojo sauce.
+However, for a real-deal Puerto Rican experience, I opt for using homemade mojo sauce.
 It’s a great two-in-one condiment because it provides moisture/juiciness and of course, bold flavor!
-Here are the typical ingredients in homemade mojo sauce:

 - Olive oil